 The coat types range from wooly which is similar to the poodle coat.
 It requires regular grooming and is allergy friendly and non-sheding.
 The fleece coat is considered the "ultimate" in labradoodle coats as it is easily maintained and is also allergy friendly and non-shedding.
 The flat hairy coats occasionally show up, particularly in the first generation F-1's and these are rarely used as breeders but they still make wonderful pets.

 Labradoodles are not yet recognized as a breed by the AKC but there are two very good Labradoodle registries.
-The one I recommend most is http://www.alaa-labradoodles.com Registry in the ALAA means the dog has pedigree verification and is legitimate in bloodlines.
+The two I recommend are http://www.wala-labradoodles.org, and http://www.alaa-labradoodles.com Registry in either of these means the dog has pedigree verification and is legitimate in bloodlines.
 To earn the Silver or Gold paw with the ALAA means excellence in health testing and both clubs do require a minimum of health testing to be an accredited breeder with the club.